Decriminalize

 and prosecute sex-trafficking crimes.

-great - but is domed to defeat because it includes street hookers.
-If it only
+is great - but is domed to defeat because it includes street hookers.
+If it

-was for in private consenting adult prostitution it would have a great chance.
+only was for in private consenting adult prostitution it would have a great

-But insisting on the right of street hookers to be a public nuisance will again
+chance.
+But insisting on the right of street hookers to be a public nuisance

-hurt the cause for those that respect the public and only work in private, not
+will again hurt the cause for those that respect the public and only work

-on the streets.
-If only there was a similar effort for just private
+in private, not on the streets.
+If only there was a similar effort for

-Prostitution Task Force were implemented," said the measure's proponent, Maxine
+1996 Prostitution Task Force were implemented," said the measure's proponent,

-Doogan.
-"Criminalizing sex workers has been putting workers at risk of violence
+Maxine Doogan.
+"Criminalizing sex workers has been putting workers at risk

-force after representatives of neighborhood groups walked out in protest because
+task force after representatives of neighborhood groups walked out in protest

 I have always supported efforts for zones of tolerances in cities where street